Scalars are universal: Equivariant machine learning, structured like classical physics: Equivariant maps

 Since $(\hat Qv_1,\ldots, \hat Qv_n) =(v_1,\ldots, v_n)$ we have $h(\hat Q v_1, \ldots, \hat Q v_n)= \sum_{t=1}^d \alpha_t v_t +\sum_{t=1}^r \beta_t w_t $ while $\hat Q(h(v_1, \ldots, v_n))= \sum_{t=1}^d \alpha_t v_t - \sum_{t=1}^r \beta_t w_t $.
 Therefore equivariance implies that all $\beta_t=0$. \end{proof}

 Note that Lemma~\ref{lemma.span} doesn't hold for SO($d$): although when the codimension of span($v_1,\dots,v_n$) is 0 or $\geq 2$ a similar argument works, the situation $\operatorname{dim}_{\mathbb R} \operatorname{span}(v_1,\dots,v_n) = d-1$ breaks the proof, and there do exist equivariant vector functions that don't lie in the span when it has codimension 1.
 For instance, the cross product of two vectors in $\mathbb R^3$ is an SO($3$)-equivariant function that is not in the span of its inputs.
 Proposition~\ref{prop.sod} shows that generalized cross products are the {\em only} way that SO$(d)$-equivariant vector functions can escape the span of the inputs.
 We further discuss this in Appendix~\ref{sec.einstein}.
 Proposition~\ref{prop.invariance} below gives a characterization of all O($d$)-equivariant functions in terms of the scalars.
-We prove it in Appendix~\ref{app.od}. \begin{proposition} If $h$ is an O($d$)-equivariant vector function of $n$ vector inputs $v_1, v_2, \cdots, v_n$, then there are $n$ O($d$)-invariant scalar functions $f_t(\cdot)$ such that
+We prove it in Appendix~\ref{app.od}.
+See \cite{blum-smith} for a more general explanation of the proof technique. \begin{proposition} If $h$ is an O($d$)-equivariant vector function of $n$ vector inputs $v_1, v_2, \cdots, v_n$, then there are $n$ O($d$)-invariant scalar functions $f_t(\cdot)$ such that

 Moreover, if $h$ is a polynomial function, the $f_t$ can be chosen to be polynomial. \end{proposition} The equivariant scalar functions form a module over the ring of invariant scalar functions.
 Proposition~\ref{prop.invariance} states that this module is generated by the projections $(v_1,\dots,v_n)\mapsto v_j$.
-Proposition~\ref{prop.sod} extends our results to SO($d$) in terms of the generalized cross product.
+Proposition~\ref{prop.sod} extends this result to SO($d$) in terms of the generalized cross product.
 The definition of the generalized cross product and the proof of Proposition~\ref{prop.sod} are in Appendix~\ref{app.od}.

-\begin{proposition} If $h$ is an SO($d$)-equivariant vector function of $n$ vector inputs $v_1, v_2, \cdots, v_n$ then the characterization of Proposition~\ref{prop.invariance} holds, except when $v_1,v_2,\ldots,v_n$ span a $(d-1)$-dimensional space.
-In that case, there exist O($d$)-invariant scalar functions $f_t(\cdot)$ such that
+\begin{proposition} If $h$ is an SO($d$)-equivariant vector function of $n$ vector inputs $v_1, v_2, \cdots, v_n$ then a similar characterization of Proposition~\ref{prop.invariance} holds (with SO($d$)-invariant scalar coefficients), except when $v_1,v_2,\ldots,v_n$ span a $(d-1)$-dimensional space.
+In that case, there exist SO($d$)-invariant scalar functions $f_t(\cdot)$ and $f_S(\cdot)$ such that

 where $[n]:=\{1,\dots, n\}$, $\binom{[n]}{d-1}$ is the set of all $(d-1)$-subsets of $[n]$, and $v_S$ represents the generalized cross product of vectors $v_j$ with $j\in S$ (taken in ascending order).
 Moreover, if $h$ is polynomial, the $f_t$ and $f_S$ can be taken to be polynomial. \end{proposition}